parkjooyoung99/KOGO_2023/README.md

 </h1>

-### :orange_book: Documentation for this section can be viewed/downloaded as
+### :orange_book: Documentation for this session can be viewed/downloaded as
 * html
   https://parkjooyoung99.github.io/KOGO_2023/KOGO_2023_spatialTranscriptomics_documentation.html
 * ppt